When I die (or, rather, a little before I die, if I have time to be contemplative about my death) I plan on reflecting back on my life.

-I love to be miserable, but only on my terms.
-(My "suffering of choice" is almost entirely focused on rock climbing.
+I love to be miserable and do difficult things, but on my own terms.
+(My “suffering of choice” is almost entirely focused on rock climbing.
 I write about it on climbersguide.co.
 Join me.)

 There’s no magic bullet, but there’s a convenient way to get amazing exercise in just a few minutes, in the comfort of your own home.
 And body-weight anything doesn’t cut it, unless it’s related to pull-ups.
 Allow me to introduce Russian Kettlebell Swings.

 If you were to do no other exercise for the rest of your life, but swing heavy kettle bells, you’d be in better shape than almost everyone you know, for only a modest time investment of 5-10 minutes, every other day.

 Food is the other 75% of the “fitness equation”

 They say “bodies are built in the kitchen”, and they’re right.

 I don’t know much about food, but I sure do have some opinions.
 The FDA’s food pyramid is complete crap, and you should probably be eating more fatty stuff and butter.
 Stop drinking sugar.

 Intermittent fasting is pretty cool, and speeds up the mornings nicely.
 Been doing this since late 2015, have had nothing but a positive experience